,

 You are not required to hire a market manager.
 There are other successful operational models for you to consider.
 However, your Board of Directors or Advisory Committee must appoint someone to be the main contact/site manager for ARD, the public health inspector, potential vendors, customers, etc. In addition, someone from the Board/Committee must complete all required Market Manager and Food Safety training so that there is someone on site who has completed this training.

-Sunnygirl is the registered trademark/visual identity of the Alberta Approved Farmers’ Market Program.
-This trademark is owned by the Government of Alberta and is available for use by government, any approved farmers’ market and AFMA in their promotion of approved markets.
+Sunnygirl is the official mark of the Alberta Approved Farmers’ Market Program and is owned by the Government of Alberta.
+It is available for use by government and any approved farmers’ market.

 Copies are available by contacting Eileen Kotowich at 780-853-8223 or email: eileen.kotowich@gov.ab.ca

-Because Sunnygirl is a registered trademark, there are some rules for using her:
+Because Sunnygirl is an official mark, there are some rules for using her:

 Program enquiries may be directed to: